 Read the full review: Sony Alpha A7S II

-The previous APS-C-based A6000 was a big hit with enthusiast users, and the A6300 built on its success in many ways, not least with the inclusion of 4K video recording.
+The previous APS-C-based Alpha A6300 was a big hit with enthusiast users, and the Alpha A6500 builds on its success in many ways.
 The camera records 6K footage that’s downsampled to 4K for the benefit of quality, and uses the efficient XAVC S codec that has a rate of 100Mbps.
 This is joined by Log gamma modes, 120fps HD recording (also at 100Mbps) and enhanced zebra patterning to keep an eye on exposure.
-Our review found video quality to be excellent, with no obvious artefacts and very good sound quality from the on-board microphones too, although you can also attach an external microphone via the 3.5mm port at the camera’s side should you want to boost audio quality.
 You also benefit from a 425-phase-detect-point focusing system for rapid focus and a 2.36-million-dot OLED viewfinder, together with 11fps burst shooting at full resolution, all inside a dust- and moisture-resistant body.
+That's not to mention the welcome addition of Sony's 5-axis in-body image stabilization system.
 Now that the price has started to fall it would also be a fine choice as an upgrade over previous APS-C-based Sony models.

 4. Canon XC10